Alison Taylor OTR/L,CHT,CKTI

 I have 32 year as a proud OT, and 26 years in hand therapy.
 I obtained my CHT in 1996, and became a Kinesio Instructor in 2011.
 In 1994, I completed my NDT certification up to advanced upper extremity,

 I currently work at Baylor Scott and White Institute of Rehab at the STAR in Frisco, Texas, and am very proud to say that this is a combined venture with the Dallas Cowboys organization.
 I love representing the Cowboys "STAR" everyday and collaborating with the best physical therapists in sports.

-My specialties are hands, sports, treating pain conditions, elbows, and tendonitis.
+My specialties are hands, sports, pain, and elbows.
 I address pain in any part of the body, and am currently working on research algorithms for CRPS and Epicondylitis.

-My purpose is to help educate as many hand therapists, OTs and PTs in concepts related to Kinesiotaping, cupping, IASTM, "wedges" and another treatment ideas that will help provide superior outcomes for our patients.
+My purpose is to help educate as many hand therapists, OTs and PTs in concepts related to my techniques and concepts using to Kinesiotaping, cupping, IASTM, "wedges" and another treatment ideas that will help provide superior outcomes for our patients.

 I designed this site to be a place to access information for classes, registration and speaking engagements.
 Right now I am teaching KT1-2-3-4 (Hands and Neuro).

 I also teach class called " Treating Without Pain".
 This is offered as a two day, 16 hour lecture which addresses all pain in the UE including tendonitis (day 2).

 All lectures are hands on and designed to have the participants leave with an improved understanding of kinesiotaping, joint, muscle and neural influences in relation to pain.
 Hopefully, I can also provide tips and pearls to advance your treatment practice.

 I like to think that with any of these classes you will leave with at least 10 new things that you can take back to the clinic, and will have immediate success with your patients.